malpa222/portfolio/_pages/redteaming/in-depth.md

 | ![Control flow flattening](../../assets/img/indepth/control_flow_graph.png) |
 | Control flow flattening |

-[This paper]() explains control flow flattenning in depth, dealing with `try ... catch` and `switch` clauses, as well as proposes an algorithm which could obfuscate the binary during the compile time.
+[This paper](https://www.inf.u-szeged.hu/~akiss/pub/fulltext/laszlo2007obfuscating.pdf) explains control flow flattenning in depth, dealing with  more complex concepts like the
+`try ... catch` and `switch` clauses, as well as proposes an algorithm which  could obfuscate  the binary during the compile time.
 Since this is a task which can be performed during the compile time, the algorithm needs to be implemented in a compiler.
+This means that control flow flattening can be well applied to LLVM as a plugin.

 ### Obfuscating LLVM

 After lexing and desugaring the code, the compiler enters the next stage - semantic analysis.
-This is one of the Rust's biggest strengths.
+This is one of the Rust’s biggest strengths.
 The code is validated and the borrow checker tracks lifetime of each variable to catch any possible memory leaks.
 Then the compiler enters the optimisation and code generation stages.
 Because LLVM is language agnostic, it requires the compiler to translate the code into an intermediate representation (IR).
-This IR is going to be processed by the LLVM: optimised and compiled on the selected platform.
-And the IR is where the obfuscation comes into the picture.
+This IR is going to be processed by the LLVM, optimised and compiled on the selected platform.
+And the IR is where the obfuscation takes place.

 `obfuscation/src/main.rs`